etcluvic/hsscommons/README.md

 # Contributing to HSSCommons

 1. Open a terminal session and clone the `test` branch using `git clone -b test https://github.com/etcluvic/hsscommons.git`
+2. Run a `git pull` to update your local repository with any changes that any other collaborators have made.
-2. Make any changes to the `test` branch as follows.
+3. Make any changes to the `test` branch as follows.
-3. Edit the files as required.
+4. Edit the files as required.
 Use `git add <file name>` to stage these changes.
-4. Use `git commit -m '<commit message>'` to commit your changes.
+5. Use `git commit -m '<commit message>'` to commit your changes.
-5. Use `git push --set-upstream origin test` to push your commits to the remote repo.
+6. Use `git push --set-upstream origin test` to push your commits to the remote repo.
-6. Once the feature has been fully debugged and confirmed to be working as expected, the changes from the `test` branch can be merged with the `h2.2.22` branch.
+7. Once the feature has been fully debugged and confirmed to be working as expected, the changes from the `test` branch can be merged with the `h2.2.22` branch.
-7. Open a browser window with the URL of the HSSCommons git repo.
+8. Open a browser window with the URL of the HSSCommons git repo.
 Click on pull requests and create a new one.
-8. Compare the changes between the `test` branch and the `h2.2.22` branch.
+9. Compare the changes between the `test` branch and the `h2.2.22` branch.
 The changes you just pushed on the `test` branch should be highlighted.
 Verify the changes and create the pull request.
 Make sure to write a descriptive comment.
-9. Verify that there are no conflicts, proceed an merge the request.
+10. Verify that there are no conflicts, proceed an merge the request.
 Do not delete the `test` branch when asked if you want to delete it.

 To have the h2.2.22 instance reflect the changes in the `h2.2.22` branch, we need to create a ticket with UVic Systems.